 Difficulty: Very Easy

 The heart is the foundation of most latte art designs.
-Mastering it will set you up for more complex patterns later.
+Mastering it will set you up for more complex patterns down the road.

 How to Do It:

-- Begin pouring the milk slowly into the center of the espresso.
+Pour the milk slowly into the center of the espresso to start.

-- Move the pitcher slightly forward and finish by pulling a thin stream through the dot to form the heart shape.
+Move the pitcher slightly forward and finish by pouring a thin stream through the dot to form the heart shape.

-Common Mistakes: Pouring too high or moving the pitcher too quickly can break the design.
-Stay steady!
+Common Mistakes: Pouring too high or moving the pitcher too quickly will make the design break.
+Hold still!

 Difficulty: Easy

-Also known as a beginner’s rosetta, this design is a natural next step after the heart.
+Also known as a beginner’s rosetta, this design is a natural extension of the heart.

 How to Do It:

-- As the white dot forms, wiggle the pitcher gently left and right to create “leaves.”
+As you create the white dot, wiggle the pitcher from left to right to create “leaves.”

-- Pull through the middle to shape the stem.
+Pull through the middle to create the stem.

-Pro Tip: Practice wrist control—it’s key for even, symmetrical leaves.
+Pro Tip: Wrist control is key—practice for smooth, symmetrical leaves.

 Difficulty: Moderate

-The tulip looks impressive but is easier than you think once you break it into stages.
+The tulip is flashy but easier than you think if you break it down into steps.

 How to Do It:

-- Pour a small white dot like the heart.
+Pour a small white dot that looks like the heart.

-- Quickly stop and pour a second dot slightly above the first.
+Stop pouring abruptly and pour a second dot slightly higher than the first.

-- Finish by pulling through all dots in one clean motion.
+Finish by drawing through all dots in one smooth motion.

-Mistakes to Avoid: Pouring too much milk too fast will cause the shapes to merge into a blob.
+Mistakes to Avoid: Pouring too much milk too fast will cause the shapes to merge into a blob together.

-- Use a wider cup (around 5–6 oz) to give yourself more room to draw.
+Try practicing with a larger cup (around 5–6 oz) to give yourself more room to draw.

 If you’re still struggling with your milk texture, make sure to review our guide on how to steam milk at home without an espresso machine.